R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

  * Simply reverses the bytes that are passed in.
  */
 public class ReverseEnclave extends Enclave {

-    @Override
-    public byte[] receiveFromUntrustedHost(byte[] bytes) {
+    private byte[] reverse(byte[] bytes) {
         byte[] result = new byte[bytes.length];
         for (int i = 0; i < bytes.length; i++)
             result[i] = bytes[bytes.length - 1 - i];
         return result;
     }

+    @Override
+    protected void receiveMail(long id, EnclaveMail mail, String routingHint) {
+        // This is used when the host delivers a message from the client. final byte[] reversed = reverse(mail.getBodyAsBytes());
+        // Get the post office object for responding back to this mail and use it to encrypt our response. final byte[] responseBytes = postOffice(mail).encryptMail(reversed);
+        postMail(responseBytes, routingHint);
     }
+}
 ```

 The `Enclave` class by itself doesn't require you to support direct communication with the host.
 This is because
 sometimes you don't need that and shouldn't have to implement message handlers.
 In this case we'll use that
-functionality because it's a good place to start learning, so we also override and implement the `receiveFromUntrustedHost`
+functionality because it's a good place to start learning, so we also override and implement the `receiveMail`
-method which takes a byte array and optionally returns a byte array back.
+method which takes a byte array and optionally sends a byte array back via `postMail`.
 Here we just reverse the contents.

 !!! tip
     In a real app you would use the byte array to hold serialised data structures.
 You can use whatever data formats you